 The Date attribute is optional.
-All dateTime values in CVRF require a time, and we recommend the inclusion of a time zone as well (OASIS endorses the use of Universal Time Coordinated (UTC), also known as GMT or “Zulu time”).
-If a time zone is excluded, Zulu should be assumed.
+All dateTime values in CSAF CVRF require a date and a time, and SHOULD add time zone or offset.
+If neither time zone nor offset information is present, UTC SHOULD be assumed.

 The Type of Threat is required and can be one of the following: